Links to Other Pages

 I knew she was a photographer, as when I was investigating Emma Gillies – also a pottery artist – sister of Sir William, I saw Violet Banks’ name credited on the back of a photograph in the RSA Gillies collection.
 It was a b/w photograph of William’s double portrait of his two sisters.

-Whether the other photographers called Banks were any connection, I have no idea.
+Whether the other photographers called Banks were any connection, I have no idea."

-Heather Jack: February 10, 2006
+Heather Jack, Edinburgh: February 10, 2006

-Thank you to Heather for writing again, clearing up the issues of Violet Banks' parentage and training by providing the following details from 'Who's Who in Art' for 1927:
+Thank you to Heather Jack for writing again, clearing up the issues of Violet Banks' parentage and training by providing the following details from 'Who's Who in Art' for 1927:

 'Who's Who in Art' - 1927

-BANKS (Miss) Violet; painter in oil and watercolour and decorator of pottery; senior art mistress at St Oran's School, Edinburgh; b. nr Kinghorn, 3 Mar 1896; d of James Banks.
+"BANKS (Miss) Violet; painter in oil and watercolour and decorator of pottery; senior art mistress at St Oran's School, Edinburgh; b. nr Kinghorn, 3 Mar 1896; d of James Banks.
 Educ Craigmount, Edinburgh; Edinburgh College of Art (diploma).
 Exhbd at RSA, SSA, RSW, SSWA, Liverpool Inst., Aberdeen, etc.

 Princ works Dancer Resting, Tea in the Studio.
 Recreations walking, photography and swimming.
 Address Sunnyhill, Kirkcaldy, Fife, N.B.
 Studio The Blue Studio, Central Chas, Kirkcaldy, Fife, N.B.
-Signs work “V Banks” (initial and surname joined and the end of signature underlined).
+Signs work “V Banks” (initial and surname joined and the end of signature underlined)."

-Heather Jack: February 10, 2006
+Heather Jack, Edinburgh: February 10, 2006

 Violet Banks